 Schools that have demonstrated an interest in establishing new STEM competition teams and will serve as model schools for the STEM Competition Team Initiative.

-Public high schools at which at least 40 percent of the students qualify for free or reduced lunch.
+Public PK-12 schools at which at least 40 percent of the students qualify for free or reduced lunch.

 A school division may apply for grant funding to establish and then support STEM competition teams for one or more qualifying schools (an application for grant funding is to be submitted for each proposed STEM competition team school program in the division).

-Grants to qualifying high schools are not to exceed $5,000 per school per year.
+Grants to qualifying schools are not to exceed $5,000 per school per year.
 Total STEM competition team grant awards to a division are not to exceed $10,000 per year.

 Schools applying for first-year grants can use the funds for planning purposes and will be eligible to receive a second-year of funding (initiative expansion) grant in the subsequent year, pending availability of funding.